2022 Summer Camps Now Available!

-- Permission to Possess and Administer Medicine Waiver: (IF APPLICABLE): If your child brings medication(s) to camp, please bring a completed Self Medication Permission Form.
+- SELF MEDICATION WAIVER FORM: (IF APPLICABLE): If your child brings medication(s) to camp, please bring a completed Self Medication Permission Form.
 This form is mandatory and must be submitted upon your first day arrival at camp.
 If needed, please click here for the Self Medication Waiver.

 - Lunch + Drink(s) for Full Day Camp; Snack + Drinks for Half Day Camps: Note about peanut products: A number of children with nut/peanut allergies are attending our camps.
 To further assist these campers, we are asking that you refrain from packing nut/ peanut products in your child’s lunch.
 We will have designated nut/peanut-free tables at which these campers may eat their lunch.

 - Refillable water bottle filled (with name on it)